Pompey: Re-organisation of the East

 Other organisational changes included creating the province of Bithynia and Pontus, with the rest of Mithridates' territories distributed among Roman allies.
 Elsewhere, Ariobarzanes I of Cappadocia was restored to his throne, while Lesser Armenia was taken from Tigranes and incorporated into Galatia, with Pompey's client Deiotarus becoming ruler of the new kingdom.
-Finally, Cilicia received the coastal region of Pamphylia, previously a centre of piracy, along with other inland areas and reorganised into six parts.
-(Note: These were Cilicia Aspera, Cilicia Campestris, Pamphylia, Pisidia, Isauria, Lycaonia, and Phrygia) These actions significantly increased Roman state income and presented Pompey with multiple opportunities to increase his personal wealth and patronage base.
+Finally, Cilicia received the coastal region of Pamphylia, previously a centre of piracy, along with other inland areas, and was reorganised into six parts.
+(Note: These were Cilicia Aspera, Cilicia Campestris, Pamphylia, Pisidia, Isauria, Lycaonia, and Phrygia).
+These actions significantly increased Roman state income and presented Pompey with multiple opportunities to increase his personal wealth and patronage base.